jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 ---
 layout: post
-title:  "How to Build A Webcrawler and Scraper for Craigslist Using Scrapy"
+title:  "How to Build A Web Crawler and Scraper for Craigslist Using Scrapy"
 date:   2017-04-29 12:19:00
 categories: [web scraping]
 comments: true